course-details-portlet

 General skills: The candidate must be able to

-• Understand the role of optimization in an overall economic and logistic analysis perspective
+• Understand the role of optimization from an economic and logistic perspective

-• Be able to apply optimization in logistics and value chain management in general and in particular with regard to the new developments in the digitization era.
+• Apply optimization in logistics and value chain management in general and in particular with regard to the new developments in the digitization era.

-• Understand the ethical values of Scientific Management in general, and optimization discipline in particular.
+• Understand the ethical values of Scientific Management in general, and for the optimization discipline in particular.

 • Understand the role of optimization and planning discipline and its contribution to a more sustainable future in logistics operations in general.